ameliadz/P2-NYT-Books-App/README.md

 ### Summary
 DEPLOYED AT: https://adz-bestselling-books.herokuapp.com/<br />
-Gets Bestseller list data from the New York Times Books API and uses it to get Goodreads data.
+Gets up-to-date Best Seller list data from the New York Times Books API and uses it to get Goodreads data.
 These books are currently bestsellers, but do people actually enjoy reading them?

 ### Tech
 This app uses React and Axios and be styled with CSS.
 Data gotten via axios GET requests to the NYT Books API and, based on that, sourced additional information and resources from the Goodreads API.